mediarain/voxa-chatbase/README.md

 const chatbaseConfig = {
   apiKey: '<chatbase apiKey>',
-  ignoreUsers: [], // a list of users to ignore
+  ignoreUsers: [], // a list of users to ignore.
   suppressSending: false, // A flag to supress sending hits.
 };

 voxaChatbase(skill, chatbaseConfig);